troglobit/merecat/README.md

 - URL-traffic-based throttling
 - HTTP/1.1 Keep-alive
 - Built-in gzip deflate using zlib
-- HTTPS support using OpenSSL
+- HTTPS support using OpenSSL/LibreSSL

 For questions see the included `merecat(8)` man page or the [FAQ][].